Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the collection to clear data from.
+  >The collection to clear data from.

 Example: